How Professional Breeders Track Heat Cycles

 Individual pattern recognition

-• Record each heat with start date and observations
+- • Record each heat with start date and observations

-• Calculate actual intervals for each female
+- • Calculate actual intervals for each female

-• Track pattern changes as she matures
+- • Track pattern changes as she matures

-• Note irregularities and variations
+- • Note irregularities and variations

 Predictive alerts

-• Next heat predicted based on her actual pattern
+- • Next heat predicted based on her actual pattern

-• Advance warning before expected heat
+- • Advance warning before expected heat

-• Progesterone testing window calculated
+- • Progesterone testing window calculated

-• Reminders you don't have to set manually
+- • Reminders you don't have to set manually

 Visual calendar view

-• All females visible on one calendar
+- • All females visible on one calendar

-• Overlapping heat cycles obvious at a glance
+- • Overlapping heat cycles obvious at a glance

-• Past heats and future predictions together
+- • Past heats and future predictions together

-• Conflicts identified before they happen
+- • Conflicts identified before they happen

 Connected breeding data

-• Heat date links to breeding record
+- • Heat date links to breeding record

-• Breeding date auto-calculates whelping date
+- • Breeding date auto-calculates the species-aware due date

-• All dates update together if something changes
+- • All dates update together if something changes

-• Historical data accessible for reference
+- • Historical data accessible for reference

 BreederHQ tracks heat cycles properly

 Individual pattern recognition for each female.
 Predictive alerts based on her actual cycle history, not generic averages.
 Visual calendar showing all females at once.
-Automatic connection to breeding dates and whelping calculations.
+Automatic connection to breeding dates and birthing calculations.
 The system reminds you.
 You don't remind the system.

 Heat tracking that actually works.